 Help our partners provide the assistance that refugees need now in Jordan and Lebanon.
 UN agencies are cutting back food and other support.
-Many families are struggling to cope.
+Many families need help as conflict continues in Syria and resources run out.

 ACT Alliance members have been offering practical help from the beginning.
 Food, blankets, clothes, hygiene kits and medical assistance are high on the urgent list.
 ACT Alliance is meeting immediate needs and helping displaced families survive.
 DSPR offices (the Department of Service to Palestinian Refugees) in Jordan and Lebanon are focusing on education, health care, emergency assistance, livelihoods and psychosocial care.
 With funds long gone, refugees are grateful for the Free Medical Days run by DSPR in Jordan Camps.
 The refugees can see specialists and get some medicine free.
 The desperate situation is pushing more refugees to take the risky journey to Europe.